Hypotrix diplogramma

-Hypotrix diplogramma is a moth of the family Noctuidae first described by Schaus in 1903.
+Hypotrix diplogramma is a moth of the family Noctuidae first described by William Schaus in 1903.
 It is found in southern North America from eastern Arizona and south-western New Mexico southward at least to Mexico City.

+Description

+H. diplogramma is structurally very similar to Hypotrix ferricola, but can be distinguished by the patterning at the subterminal area of the forewings (which, on H. diplogramma, is a diffuse series of dark streaks).
+The majority of the forewing is cream colored with black streaking along the veins.
+Towards the posterior margin of the wing, dark shading intensifies, occasionally forming a large black patch.
 The wingspan is 28–32 mm.

+Ecology and behavior

 Most records are from ponderosa pine forests.
 Adults are on wing from March to late October, probably representing multiple generations.